appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 In the example image, the profile has static authentication method, so it is displayed as Static Login.

-You can find out more about the login methods on [using authentication for distribution](/distribute/create-or-select-a-distribution-profile#using-authentication-for-distribution) section.
+You can find out more about the login methods in the [using authentication for distribution](/distribute/create-or-select-a-distribution-profile#using-authentication-for-distribution) section.

 ### Auto send your build to the testers